Benzinga readers prefer TurboTax when they want the best tax software for self-employed workers.

-No one enjoys tax time and not everyone has a personal accountant to track expenses and search for write-offs.
-Luckily, there are a host of affordable tax programs to help self-employed individuals maximize their annual savings.
+No one enjoys tax time and not everyone has a personal tax preparer to track expenses and search for write-offs.
+Luckily, there are a host of affordable tax programs to help self-employed individuals maximize their tax return, savings and potentially a refund.

-Self-employed professionals can benefit from cataloging expenses and tracking income with tax software.
+Self-employed professionals can benefit from cataloging expenses and tracking income with tax software as part of the tax filing process.
 Take a look at our review of the best tax software for self-employed individuals to get started.

 Best Tax Software For Self-Employed